RallyTools/vcon/README.md

 ### Cloning

 Using the `clone` command, `vcon` can duplicate a template or VM, ensure that it is in a running state, and provide information to find and access the new VM.
 The user must specify the destination folder using the `--destination` flag.
-The user _may_ optionally a name using the `--name` flag, but a name will be generated if none was provided.
+The user _may_ optionally specify a name using the `--name` flag, but a name will be generated if none was provided.
+The name may be a Go template string; see [Templates](#Templates).

 The `--configuration` flag can be provided to reconfigure the VM after it's been cloned and before it is started.
 The value is a JSON-formatted string; see [Configuration](#Configuration) for details.
 Unlike the `configure` command, the string will not be read from STDIN when closing.